 Sounds benign?
 Discrimination and parental education

 causes is associated with brain size metrics and cognitive test scores.
-She’s mining the same dataset as before (PING) for new insights.
+She’s mining the MRI subsample of the PNC (aka.
+TCP) new insights.
 Authors conclude:

 Our results do not necessarily imply causal relationships between PE, AE, brain structure, and cognitive skills.
 First, PE is a distal marker for environmental factors such as nutrition, toxins, lack of caregiver support, learning impairments such as dyslexia or attention disorders that are linked to genetics, and fewer opportunities for cognitive enrichment that were not assessed in the present sample [ 1 , 2 ].
 Similarly, it is unlikely that (a) all types of AE have equal effects on neurocognitive development and (b) all individuals accurately report whether they have undergone an AE.
 Further investigations incorporating more complete descriptions of adverse experiences may provide greater insight into their influences on neurocognitive development in relation to SES.